The Bankrate promise

 While there are many upsides to consider with 0 percent intro APR credit cards, using your card the wrong way can cost you money.
 Here are the main downsides of using this type of credit card.

 First, it’s important to understand that making a late payment on a 0 percent intro APR credit card can forfeit you the introductory APR period.
 This is because late payments are normally a violation of the introductory offer terms.
 You may even end up paying a penalty APR that’s higher than the card’s standard variable APR.

 New credit cards can temporarily impact your credit score

 Applying for a new credit card will result in a hard inquiry on your credit report that can ding your credit score.
 However, keep in mind that the impact is temporary and minor.
 Unless you need to keep your credit in tip-top shape because you’re applying for a loan soon, a slight decrease in your score is nothing to worry about.

 Balance transfer fees can apply to transferred debt

 If you plan to use a 0 percent intro APR credit card to consolidate and pay down debt, you’ll owe a balance transfer fee that typically falls between 3 percent and 5 percent of the amount you transfer.

 While paying this fee may be well worth it for the interest savings, it’s still important to understand that balance transfers are seldom free.

 Intro APR periods don’t last forever

-Zero-interest offers are only for a limited time, usually up to 18 or 21 months.
+Zero-interest offers are only for a limited time, usually anywhere from 12 to 21 months.
 When the intro period ends, the amounts you owe will begin racking up debt at your card’s regular variable rate.